make-works/makeworks/README.md

 We're hoping that by opening up our API and asking people to contribute, others might create more experiments e.g http://extension.make.works/

 ## How to get involved
-* Take a look at the CONTRIBUTING.md for details on how to participate.
+* We'd love to have your input!
+Take a look at the CONTRIBUTING.md for details on how to participate.
 * OR! :calendar: Join our session about [Alternative Manufacturing Futures](https://github.com/MozillaFoundation/mozfest-program-2017/issues/440) at [Mozilla Festival](https://mozillafestival.org/), 27-29 October 2018, Ravensbourne College, London.

 ## License